cyberdevnet/meraki-explorer/README.md

 docker-compose -f dockersmeraki-explorer/docker-compose.yml up --build
 ```

-Meraki explorer will be installed in 3 containers/microservices:

-- meraki-explorer-mongodb (database)
-- meraki-explorer-ngnix (front-end)
-- meraki-explorer-fastapi (backend)

 Once the applcation is running you can access it at http://localhost:81/

 ## ⛏️ Built With <a name = "tech_stack"></a>